 The government of Phoenix took it upon themselves to do something about it.
 They set up two programs to check on Sun City seniors and many others throughout Maricopa County.

 Family members of Sun City seniors may live too far away or are too busy to call to check in.
-The RUOK program sees to it that someone is looking out for your Sun City senior even if they live alone.
+The RUOK program in Sun City sees to it that someone is looking out for your Sun City senior even if they live alone.
 The program will give seniors in Sun City a sense of security.

 The RUOK (Are You Okay) Program is a computer-based welfare check program.
 Citizens are able to receive phone calls from the Maricopa County Sherriff’s Office (MCSO) every day (at the citizen’s time of convenience) to check on their welfare.